sf-wdi-44/schedule/homework.md

 1. Finish the Fundamentals assessment that was handed out in class.
 You will turn this in tomorrow morning at 9am.
 (Please start early on this!)
 2. Finish the Site Recreation lab begun in class.

+## Future: December 7, Thursday
+Get started on the <a href="https://github.com/SF-WDI-LABS/geoquakes">Geoquakes Project</a>.
+Your job is to finish **Parts 1 and 2** of that lab.
+We will work on parts 3 and 4 in class tomorrow.